microsoft/devops-for-windows-apps/README.md

-# DevOps for Windows Desktop Apps using GitHub Actions
+# DevOps for Windows Desktop Apps Using GitHub Actions

-### Create a CI/CD pipeline for a Wpf app built on Net Core
+### Create a CI/CD pipeline for a Windows Presentation Foundation (WPF) application built on .Net Core 3.x

-This repo contains a sample application to demonstrate how to create a CI/CD pipeline for a Wpf application built on Net Core and packaged with MSIX using GitHub Actions.
+This repo contains a sample application to demonstrate how to create a CI/CD pipeline for a WPF application built on .Net Core 3.x and packaged with MSIX using GitHub Actions.

 With GitHub Actions, you can automate your software workflows.
 You can build, test, and deploy your code within GitHub.
-Documentation for GitHub Actions can be found here: https://github.com/features/actions
+Documentation for GitHub Actions can be found [here](https://github.com/features/actions).

 ![](https://github.com/edwardskrod/devops-for-windows-apps/workflows/Wpf%20Continuous%20Integration/badge.svg)